Particle Board vs. Plywood: What is the Difference?

 Advantages of Particle Board

-• Particle board is the most cost-effective option when strength is not required
+• A particle board is the most cost-effective option when strength is not required.

-• Particle board has a smooth, flat surface, ideal for attaching laminates or wood veneer
+• The particle board has a smooth, flat surface, ideal for attaching laminates or wood veneer.

-• Particle board does not dent or distort easily
+• The particle board does not dent or distort easily.

-• Particle board is relatively lightweight when compared to other engineered wood products
+• Particle boards are relatively lightweight when compared to other engineered wood products.

-• Particle board is filled with small air pockets, giving it thermal and sound insulation properties
+• The particle board has tiny air pockets, giving it thermal and sound insulation properties.

 The Disadvantage of Particle Board

 • Particle boards cannot support heavy loads.
 When used for shelves, the weight limit of ¾” thick particle board is 25 lbs. for every three unsupported feet.
-For more weight, thicker particle board or supports must be used
+For more weight, thicker particle boards or supports must be used.

-• Particle board must be covered with laminate or painted, as the surface does not provide an attractive finish when varnished
+• Particle boards must be covered with laminate or painted, as the surface does not provide an attractive finish when varnished.

-• The particle board does not have very good screw retention capability.
-Several specialty fasteners have been developed for use with it, specifically for the furniture industry
+• The particle board does not have excellent screw retention capability.
+Several specialty fasteners have been developed for use with it, specifically for the furniture industry.

-Interestingly, despite its disadvantages, there is a lot of low-cost furniture made of just particle boards, wood glued to the board, usually covered with a thin vinyl laminate.
+Interestingly, despite its disadvantages, a lot of low-cost furniture is made of particle boards, wood glued to the board, usually covered with a thin vinyl laminate.
 Almost all kit furniture the buyer needs to assemble is made of particle board.

 But that isn’t all; many furniture manufacturers use particle board extensively in their products, even in high-quality furniture pieces, to keep costs down.